Faitel/MLOPsLC/README.md

 1. Clone this repository and make note of the directory you have cloned it to.
 2. Copy the `MLOPsLC.json` and `MLOPs_rembg.json` files found in the repository root, and paste them in the $HOUDINI_USER_PREF_DIR/packages/ folder.
 3. Edit the `MLOPs.json` file you just pasted, and modify the `$MLOPSLC` path found inside.
 Set the path to where you cloned the repository to in step one.
 4. Launch Houdini and open the tab menu.
 Type Install to find all nodes with (Install) postfix.
-Click on each to node to install dependencies for this node.
+Click on each of those nodes to install dependencies.
 5. Restart Houdini once complete.

  ## Nodes list: